 Words of Encouragement

-10 Things Moms Want You to Know About Homeschooling Middle School – With the help of our friends we have gathered some short, insightful tips from experienced homeschool moms.
+10 Things Moms Want You to Know About Homeschooling Middle School – Short, insightful tips from experienced homeschool moms.

 103 Insights Every Homeschool Mom Needs to Know – 55 moms share their expertise on 103 topics – helpful information for homeschooling ALL ages!

 A Middle Schooler’s View of Hands-on Homeschooling – What would your middle schooler have to say about homeschooling?Organizing the Unorganized Learner – Most of these tips are specific to middle and high school students, but there are a few goodies for younger kiddos, too.